iMikie/Semantic-UI-Rails/README.md

 ```
 ![Semantic UI screenshot] (https://github.com/iMikie/Semantic-UI-Rails/blob/master/SUI_screenshot.png)

-The Semantic Ui website is well documented but there's no basic set of tutorals and no discussion of how to make Rails and SUI play nice together.
-If you are relatively new to this stuff as I was, this will help you get over the hump.

 1. This **README** describes how to add Semantic-UI to a new or existing Rails app.
 2. This **repo** contains a new Rails 4.2.3 app with Semantic-UI already set up and several examples integrated into routes, controller, helper, layout and views.
 You can fork this repo and be running immediately.